 - Delivery times.
-Low cost of long times and high cost for shorter times.
+Low cost for long times and high cost for shorter times.

 - Price fluctuation of fuel.
-When fuel prices rise, shipping cost too go up.
+When fuel prices rise, shipping costs too go up.

 - Trading currency.
-Most seller trade in dollars which is way stronger than Uganda shilling
+Most sellers trade in dollars which is way stronger than Uganda shilling

 - Season of shipping.
 Busy seasons cost more.